zoyasarow/Express-Note-Taker/README.md

-# Node Note Taker Application
+# Express Note Taker Application

 ## Description
-This application allows users to create notes & reminders and save them to a JSON data file using Express.js, Node & Npm modules
+This application allows users to create notes & reminders and save them to a JSON data file using Express.js, Node & npm modules

 ## User Story